LBreda/NodeAtacAPI/README.md

 It will return a list of news for a single category.

-It needs two parameters: the API key and a Category id.
+It needs the Category id.

-It returns a "error" boolean on the first parameter, and the response object on the second parameter.
 The response object is an array of dictionaries in this format:

 * `int id_news`: News item id
 * `int id_categoria`: Category ID